-the family court system is becoming increasingly aware of the needs of the children within their courts.
+The family court system is becoming increasingly aware of the needs of the children within their courts.

 In a landmark effort to enhance the quality of family courts it is first imperative that Magistrates, court officials, and parents understand the needs of the child.
-Australia has literally spent billions of dollars each year, attempting to prevent abuse through both state and federal programs.
+Australia has spent billions of dollars each year, attempting to prevent abuse through both state and federal programs.
 Even still, a small percentage of abusing parents are granted access which enables them to re-victimize their children.

-According to Charles Pragnell, family court has become so overly concerned for the rights of each parent to be allocated in an equal manner, that it is increasingly evident that the child’s rights are being rapidly denied ( Pragnell, 2013).
+According to Charles Pragnell, the family court has become so overly concerned for the rights of each parent to be allocated in an equal manner, that it is increasingly evident that the child’s rights are being rapidly denied ( Pragnell, 2013).

-In conclusion, the advancement of family laws in Australia have come under scrutiny for their focus on the parenting-time given to birthparents, rather than seriously investigating any claims of abuse.
+In conclusion, the advancement of family laws in Australia has come under scrutiny for their focus on the parenting-time given to birthparents, rather than seriously investigating any claims of abuse.
 Due to the powerful emotions experienced during court cases, Magistrates are less likely to seriously investigate any claims of child abuse made by a parent in the middle of divorce proceedings.

 Sources Used: Pragnell, C. (2013, February 28).
 Why are family courts out of

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.